-Faculty & library positions
+Faculty and library (full-time) positions

 The Faculty of Arts and Science is the largest of Concordia's four Faculties, offering more than 170 undergraduate programs and 50 graduate programs in 27 academic departments and colleges, encompassing the Sciences, Social Sciences and Humanities.
 Our dedication and commitment to offering outstanding academic programs is exemplified by the top international rankings enjoyed by several of our academic units.